tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_large_amounts_of_bitcoin.md

 ## Coinbase

-[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is a good option for individuals who want to buy large amounts of bitcoin.
+[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is a good option for individuals who want to buy large quantities of bitcoin.
 It’s also one of the easiest ways to buy bitcoin in the U.S., Canada, or Europe.

 Fully verified users can buy up to $50,000 worth of bitcoin per day on Coinbase, through a connected bank account via ACH bank transfer, or with a wire transfer.